 By Michael Pittaro

-Prisons and jails have become the de facto state hospitals responsible for confining and caring for the mentally ill.
 There are more seriously and persistently mentally ill individuals imprisoned in correctional institutions today than in all U.S. state hospitals combined.
-This requires a major paradigm shift in thinking, practice, and policy: Prisons were never intended nor designed to cope with a tremendous influx of individuals with significant degrees of mental illness.
+Such a reality requires a major shift in thinking, practice and policy for correctional facilities.

 The majority of individuals in the nation’s criminal justice system have substance abuse issues.
 Suffice it to say, knowledge of drugs and their effects is very important to anyone working in the criminal justice system, especially those working in probation or parole.